-Nordic SaaS company with ~ 200 employees in Finland
+Nordic advisory with ~ 200 employees in Finland

 Our client team had received two new outsourced team members to help them balance their work load, and the team requested our help in identifying what tasks could and should be transferred to them.